chavisclark/NodeServer_ReactClient/README.md

 ### Things to note
 * Express server built from scratch

-* Minimal use of ReactJS boilerplate for client: https://github.com/Stephen Grider's [ReduxSimpleStarter](https://github.com/StephenGrider/ReduxSimpleStarter)
+* Minimal use of ReactJS boilerplate for client: Stephen Grider's [ReduxSimpleStarter](https://github.com/StephenGrider/ReduxSimpleStarter)

 * Testing will be added (I know, I know, I should've been doing TDD 🙈)

-Made with 💚 from my basement
+##### Made with 💚 from my basement
+— C.C.